-Following the June flaring events, the potential source of vibration mentioned by communities was investigated and concluded to be most likely the presence of low frequency noise (ground borne vibration was demonstrated to be technically unfeasible due the distances involved and above ground operational presence).
+Following the June 2017 flaring events, a discrepancy between the results of a BS4142 Noise Impact Assessment and the feedback from local community indicated there was reason to further investigate noise from flaring.
+The potential source of vibration mentioned by communities during the event was likely the presence of low frequency noise (ground borne vibration was demonstrated to be technically unfeasible due the distances involved and above ground operational presence).
 On this basis it was considered that more thorough acoustic assessment may assist in confirming the low frequency noise hypothesis.

-Robin Mackenzie Partnership (RMP Acoustics) a specialised acoustic consultancy division of Edinburgh Napier University was engaged by FEP to investigate the potential low frequency noise aspect during flaring.
-In March 2018 a short process upset resulting in flaring enabled acoustic monitoring to be undertaken over a five day period while flaring occurred and once flaring had ceased.
-Their assessment was performed at the noise sensitive receptors identified in Figure 2 and the associated report concluded;
+Robin Mackenzie Partnership (RMP Acoustics), a specialised acoustic consultancy division of Edinburgh Napier University, was engaged by FEP in late 2017 to investigate noise associated with flaring to pinpoint variables affecting noise generation and support identification of effective noise mitigations.
+Such assessment could only occur during flaring events and as such RMP were retained on-call to respond should any events occur.
+Both flaring events in 2018 (March and May) were assessed in extensive detail (full frequency data).